 C&O Canal Big Slackwater Bridge Replacement

 Williamsport, MD. – The Chesapeake and Ohio Canal National Historical Park (C&O Canal) is pleased to announce the replacement of the Big Slackwater Bridge serving the Big Slackwater Boat Ramp.
 The bridge superstructure and deck will be replaced to improve the bridge’s load rating.
-C&O Canal staff will be working with The Federal Highway Administration and their contractor to remove and replace the bridge over the next 60 days.
-The road leading to the Big Slackwater Boat Ramp will be closed at the Dam 4 parking lot.
+The park will be working with the Federal Highway Administration and their contractor to remove and replace the bridge over the next 60 days.
+The road leading to the Big Slackwater Boat Ramp will be closed at the Dam 4 parking lot starting on or about April 21, 2014 and is expected to reopen on or about May 2, 2014.
 Only official traffic will be allowed beyond the park gate.

 Repairs slated to begin on towpath near Cumberland